Migrants degraded and treated inhumanely at detention centre, inquiry finds

 Sign up now for a 30-day free trial

+Other incidents included, men were removed from their cells naked, or near-naked, dangerous restraint techniques used and derogatory comments from staff to a man who was recovering from medical treatment following a drug overdose.

-According to the report, another detainee, who had been identified as extremely vulnerable to self-harm and suicide, was subjected to threatening language and denied access to shower, which prevented him from taking part in a cleansing ritual that was part of his religion.
+Another detainee, who had been identified as extremely vulnerable to self-harm and suicide, was subjected to threatening language and denied access to shower, which prevented him from taking part in a cleansing ritual that was part of his religion.

 The report was critical of the site itself, which was designed to the specification of a category B prison, including “tall razor wire fencing”, despite the detainees not being prisoners.